sherlock-project/sherlock/removed_sites.md

 ## FanCentro

 As of 2022-05-1, FanCentro returns false positives.
-Will later in new version of Sherlock.
+Will later in new version of spectre.

 ```json
   "FanCentro": {